nrs-org/novelslop/content/vol_01/chap_08.typ

   School ended, but unlike usual, Mona did not head straight to home.
 She was now sitting with two of her new friends: Nanba Mikoto and Kazugai Uta.

-  When the bell rang, Mona took a quick glance at Uta and Mikoto's seats.
+  Back when she was at school and the bell rang,
+  Mona took a quick glance at Uta and Mikoto's seats.

   // absolute ESCAPE
   // absolute RAMUNE